 #25 Updated by Boone Gorges 5 months ago

 - Status changed from New to Reporter Feedback

 - Target version changed from 1.19.0 to 1.18.10

 Thanks, Laurie.
 I'll have to make some minor modifications to the codebase in order to launch this, so I'll do it as part of the 1.18.10 release.

 Can you confirm where you'd like Conference Template to appear in the list of available layouts?
 Should it be last?

-#28 Updated by Boone Gorges about 1 month ago
+#28 Updated by Boone Gorges 4 months ago

 - Status changed from Assigned to Staged for Production Release